saadelhrj/Ransomware_for_Linux/README.md

 <h2> Disclaimer </h2>

 The use of ransomware is illegal and unethical, and its victims can suffer significant financial and emotional harm.
-This repository is not intended to promote or encourage the use of ransomware, and the source code contained herein should not be used for any malicious activities.
+This repository is not intended to promote or encourage the use of ransomware, and the source code contained here should not be used for any malicious activities.

 <h2> Usage </h2>